bolna-ai/Bolna-whisper-melo-mix/Readme.md

 # Bolna With MeloTTS and WhisperASR
 Introducing our Dockerized solution!
 Seamlessly merge Bolna with [Whisper ASR](https://github.com/bolna-ai/streaming-whisper-server) and [Melo TTS](https://github.com/anshjoseph/MiloTTS-Server).
 This is docker compose by which you can host bolna server Whisper ASR, Melo TTS together in cloud just by clone this repo  and follow these simple steps to deploy ,but before that you have to make sure that you have [docker](https://docs.docker.com/engine/install/) and [docker compose](https://docs.docker.com/compose/install/)

+`note: before any thing else make sure you make .env with refer to .env-sample`

 ### Start Serices
 ```shell